Titanic currently dominates WALL·E 67–33

 Where This Matchup Sits

-WALL·E struggles in Animation among 21 on BingeBracket.
+WALL·E is in the bottom quarter of Animation among 22 on BingeBracket.

 Against other opponents on BingeBracket, the picture shifts.
-WALL·E beats Inception, but Titanic loses to it — the same opponent produces opposite results.
+WALL·E beats Your Name., but Titanic loses to it — the same opponent produces opposite results.

 Where to Watch